marcvador03/cub3d/mlx42/docs/Textures.md

 # Textures

-Textures are disk loaded images stored in memory and hold a buffer of pixel data along with information about the image such as width, height, and bytes per pixel.
+Textures are disk loaded images stored in memory and hold a buffer of pixel d along with information about the image such as width, height, and bytes per pixel.

 Textures on their own are not displayed to the screen but have to be displayed using [Images](./Images.md).